-At the SMA Law Group, we know that you do what you can to be safe when you are on the roadways, but there are times when other people’s negligent or reckless behavior causes us harm.
+At the SMT Legal, we know that you do what you can to be safe when you are on the roadways, but there are times when other people’s negligent or reckless behavior causes us harm.
 In this case, the only person injured was the person at fault, but what if she had slammed into a regular passenger vehicle instead of a tractor trailer?

-If you need a Pittsburgh car accident attorney, you can count on us to be there for you, working to get the compensation you deserve.
+If you need a car accident attorney in Pittsburgh, you can count on us to be there for you, working to get the compensation you deserve.